AryaGadekar/Coral-Properties-Hotel-Revenue-Performance-Intelligence-Dashboard/README.md

 - **Percent of initiatives run as controlled experiments.**
 - **Percent of pilots that meet statistical thresholds before scaling.**
 - **Incremental revenue lift vs control.**

+## 11. Tools & Methods

+This project was built using a focused business intelligence stack to transform raw booking data into actionable hotel revenue insights.

+### Power BI
+Power BI was used as the primary analytics and visualization tool.
+It was used to build the dashboard, create the data model, and develop interactive visuals for revenue trends, property benchmarking, booking platform performance, and capacity utilization.

+### Excel
+Excel was used for initial data exploration, validation, and preparation before importing the datasets into Power BI.
+Pivot tables were used to verify revenue totals, booking counts, and create supporting calculations for some visualizations.

+### DAX (Data Analysis Expressions)
+DAX was used in Power BI to calculate the key hospitality KPIs used in the dashboard.

+Core metrics implemented include:

+- **Revenue** – Total realized booking revenue
+- **ADR (Average Daily Rate)** – Revenue per booked room
+- **RevPAR (Revenue per Available Room)** – Revenue per available room night
+- **Occupancy %** – Booked rooms divided by total available rooms
+- **Realisation %** – Ratio of realized revenue to generated revenue
+- **DSRN (Daily Sellable Room Nights)** – Total room inventory available per day
+- **DBRN (Daily Booked Room Nights)** – Total booked room nights per day
+- **DURN (Daily Utilized Room Nights)** – Total occupied room nights per day

+## 12. Assumptions & Limitations

+Like most analytical projects built from operational datasets, this analysis includes a few assumptions and limitations that influence the scope of insights.
+Documenting these helps provide transparency around how the results should be interpreted.

+### Assumptions

+- **Revenue is treated as gross revenue.**
+  The dataset does not include cost, commission, or margin information.
+All revenue calculations therefore represent gross booking revenue rather than net profit.

+- **Capacity values represent total sellable room nights.**
+  The `capacity` field from the aggregated dataset is assumed to represent the number of rooms available for sale each day.

+- **Booking status reflects actual room utilization.**
+  Successful bookings and check-outs are treated as indicators of actual room utilization when calculating occupancy and utilization metrics.

+- **Calendar data is assumed to be complete.**
+  The `dim_date` table is assumed to contain all dates required for accurate time-based analysis.

+### Limitations

+- **No customer-level identifiers available.**
+  The dataset does not include customer IDs, which prevents analysis of customer behavior, repeat booking patterns, or customer lifetime value.

+- **Limited cancellation context.**
+  While cancellation and no-show statuses exist, the dataset does not include detailed information about cancellation timing or reasons.

+- **No cost or profitability data.**
+  Without operational costs, marketing spend, or platform commissions, the analysis focuses strictly on revenue performance rather than profitability.

+- **Limited geographic context.**
+  While properties are identified, the dataset does not provide deeper location attributes such as market demand conditions or competitive pricing benchmarks.

+- **Static dataset timeframe.**
+  The data represents a limited time window, which restricts long-term trend analysis and seasonality modeling.

+Despite these limitations, the dataset provides sufficient information to evaluate **portfolio-level revenue performance, booking channel efficiency, property benchmarking, and capacity utilization trends** across the Coral Properties hotel network.

+## 13. Next Steps

+This project establishes a foundational revenue intelligence framework for analyzing hotel portfolio performance.
+Future improvements could extend the analytical depth and support more advanced decision-making capabilities.

+### Customer-Level Behavioral Analysis
+The current dataset focuses on booking-level transactions and property performance.
+Introducing customer-level identifiers would enable deeper analysis of guest behavior and demand patterns.

+Potential future analysis includes:
+- Customer retention and repeat booking behavior
+- Customer lifetime value (CLV) analysis
+- Segmentation of guests by travel patterns or booking channels

+---

+### Demand Forecasting and Revenue Optimization
+The current analysis evaluates historical performance but does not include predictive modeling.
+Incorporating forecasting techniques would help improve pricing strategies and inventory management.

+Future enhancements could include:
+- Time-series forecasting for occupancy and RevPAR
+- Demand prediction models for peak and off-peak periods
+- Dynamic pricing simulations based on demand projections

+---

+### Cancellation and No-Show Analysis
+Although the dataset contains cancellation and no-show indicators, deeper analysis could provide insights into booking reliability and operational planning.

+Future work could focus on:
+- Identifying cancellation patterns across booking platforms
+- Evaluating the financial impact of cancellations and no-shows
+- Developing strategies to reduce last-minute cancellations

+---

+### Advanced Channel Performance Analysis
+Further exploration of booking platform performance could improve distribution strategies.

+Future analysis may include:
+- Platform-level profitability analysis including commission costs
+- Customer acquisition cost by booking channel
+- Channel-specific demand forecasting

+---

+### Operational Performance Dashboards
+The current dashboard focuses primarily on revenue performance.
+Future dashboards could expand into broader operational metrics.

+Potential additions include:
+- Property-level performance monitoring dashboards
+- Real-time occupancy and booking trend tracking
+- Automated KPI alerts for revenue management teams

+---

+By extending the analysis in these directions, the dashboard could evolve from a **descriptive analytics tool into a predictive and strategic decision-support system for hotel revenue management.**